runely/calendar-homey/README.md

 ## Usage

+### Sync
+- Events are fetched automatically every 15 minutes
+- The **Sync calendars** action flow card can also be used to trigger a sync

+- Only events not started yet or events started but not finished will be fetched
+- Recurring events where start date is within 2 months or less will be fetched

 ### Triggers
 - **Event starts** - *will trigger when any event starts*
 - **Event starts in** - *will trigger when any event starts in when specified*